Build the boot image BOOT.BIN

 For Zynq

-This section applies to the Zynq-based carriers from our list, but not limited to them only.
+This section applies to the Zynq-based carriers from our list.

 Make sure that AMD Xilinx Vivado and Vitis are included in the path and a cross-compiler for arm exists before running the script.
 For more information about cross compilers, see Building the Zynq Linux kernel and devicetrees from source.